lazysasha/barista-service/assignment.md

 CoffeeBugs ™ has introduced a new endpoint for prices: `/prices/{productName}/v2`.
 They told you it's more up-to-date, more reliable, and faster.
 And they want you to switch immediately.
 Great!
 Well, not so great... the new endpoint is a disaster, often producing errors and seldom producing any price whatsoever.
 So, you decided you will make up your own price if the service doesn't work.
 Rebel!

-Make the rest client fault-tolerant by using Microprofile fault tolerance.
+Make the rest client fault-tolerant by using MicroProfile fault tolerance.

 In the `PricesClient`:

 * Add a `Retry` annotation with `maxRetries` set to 2.
 * Also, add a `Fallback` annotation with a fallback method name.
 You can implement a fallback method with the same name as a default method on the interface.
 * The fallback method should have the same signature as the client method.
 You can send a fixed price as a return type.

 > ![Test][check] Open a new browser tab on `http://localhost:8080/menu`.
 After a while, you should see the fixed prices.

 Now, this is working, but it takes quite a while for each request.
 So, let's introduce a circuit breaker.

 In the `PricesClient`:

 * Add a `CircuitBreaker` annotation.
 The default values should be fine.

 > ![Test][check] Open a new browser tab on `http://localhost:8080/menu`
 >